What if your symptoms are a sign of hormone imbalance?

 There are many steps in the process of having your hormones go “out of whack”.
 Hormone imbalance can affect every aspect of your health.
 Getting a blood test is not always the overall reason for imbalances.
 You may need to dig deeper into what your cellular level is telling you.

-The most common hormones that I see on a Hair Analysis that is out of balance would be the thyroid ones as well as their process to supply you with energy.
-Let’s think of your body as a factory in this example to understand the functions needed to physically have the fuel to make it through a day.
+The most common hormones that I see on a Hair Analysis that are out of balance would be the thyroid ones as well as their process to supply you with energy.
+Let’s think of your body as a factory in this example to understand the functions needed to physically have the fuel to make it through the day.

 Your brain is the master control room within the building.
 It has neurotransmitters like your office telephone system wiring together all of the workers for communications.
 If the mainline is down it will begin to affect every function from nerve endings to the result of low blood sugar.